mesh-dynamics/api-studio/README.md

 # nginx-record-module
-Nginx Module to capture http traffic to a log file (headers and body for both request and response)
+Nginx Module to capture http traffic to a log file (headers and body for both request and response).
+This module has been derived from [Capture Response Body Module] (http ://github.com/ZigzagAK/ngx_http_response_body_module)

 ## Compile the module in a static fashion

-- Download the nginx source code, create a temp directory containing config and ngx_http_response_body_module.c file
+- Download the nginx source code, create a temp directory containing *config* and *ngx_http_response_body_module.c* file
 - Configure
 ```
 ./configure --add-module=./module_dir